Wilbur Hobby: Decline and felony conviction

 What ultimately brought down Wilbur Hobby was not electoral defeat; it was the criminal justice system.
 There were some early warning signs that Hobby did not always play by the rules: during the first day of his gubernatorial campaign he pledged to not accept donations of more than $200 from any group, but he took in $10,000 from the AFL-CIO the next day.
 Hobby's opponents also accused him of spending too much on himself as AFL-CIO President, leading a lavish lifestyle while not truly representing the workers.

 Hobby's executive career came to a sudden end in 1981.
 Using connections with new, union-friendly governor Jim Hunt, Hobby secured $1,000,000 in funding for job training programs under the federal Comprehensive Employment and Training Act (CETA) between 1977 and 1979.
 Hobby initially got funds awarded to Precision Graphics, a printing company he headed.
 Hobby and his business partner, Mort Levi, recognized the need for computers at the union and hoped to cut out the middleman by founding Precision Data together in early 1979.
 Precision Data proceeded to purchase several expensive computers with multi-year payment plans.
 Despite having no substantive capital, employees, or history as a company, Precision Data, under Hobby's direction, applied for a CETA contract to help train women to gain data skills.
-The board in charge of approving such contracts met the application with skepticism, and instead decided to award it to Precision Graphics, whom they felt were better equipped to use the funds.
+The board in charge of approving such contracts met the application with skepticism, and instead decided to award it to Precision Graphics, who they felt were better equipped to use the funds.
 Suddenly in financial trouble, Precision Data began leasing its computers to Precision Graphics for hefty fees.
 Over the course of the next few months, it became apparent that funds were being intentionally diverted from Precision Graphics to Precision Data, most notably a $28,000 payment for "transportation of students" that never occurred.

 A year later, state and federal audits that found substantial funds unaccounted for (around $34,000).
 This led to indictments for Hobby and Levi for defrauding the federal government.
 The two were convicted at trial.
 Hobby served a year in jail and paid a $40,000 fine.
 He also lost his position as North Carolina AFL-CIO President.